 Bang!
 You’ve just collided with another vehicle, or slid off the road and crashed your car.
 Your car is still drivable and immediately you imagine the blowback that’s going to happen once the police get involved.
 Your insurance rate is going to go through the roof.
 You’re probably going to be charged by the police and face a potential record of conviction and large fine.
-Is this going to cause a licence suspension?
+Is this going to cause a license suspension?
 Worst of all, what is your family going to think of you if you get charged by the police.

 In a moment of panic, you drive away.
 What’s the worst that could happen?